-Can you survive living in Morocco with only English?
+Can you survive to live in Morocco with only English?
 Yes, you can, if you have local friends who are ready to help you.
-Yet, If you really want to immerse yourself in the Moroccan life, you should learn the Moroccan Arabic (known as Darija).
+Yet, If you want to immerse yourself in the Moroccan life, you should learn the Moroccan Arabic (known as Darija).
 Or, like me, try to master French.

 After my first visit to Morocco, I set myself a task to learn Darija.
 The challenge of learning the script was a tough one, not mentioning writing and reading right-to-left.
 Soon, I realised to master French will take me less time as I already had some background.

 In Morocco, French is a second language in administration, banking, commerce, education and industry.
 Most Moroccans learn French at school.
 If you are only a tourist, you will manage with English.
 Many Moroccans, especially in touristic places, speak English.